 This ever-present image in my mind of Pies, Pianos and Brackish Life has kept me grounded, and has fed me to this day.

-- The cover drawing is from my son Omar when he was 10 years old, now the Executive Chef of a huge catering company
+- The cover drawing is from my son Omar when he was 10 years old, now the Executive Chef of a huge 5 Star Event Catering company.

-- The music is from the collection of our father’s so called ‘cheat sheets’ something every jazz musician had to give them a base line on the melody and cords
+- The music is from the collection of our father’s so called ‘cheat sheets’ something every jazz musician had to give them a baseline on the melody and chords.